benjaminion/eth-parity-qnap/README.md

 Now all we need to do to update to the newest version of ethcore/parity:latest is the following (make sure you are in the same directory as the compose file).
 If there is no update it won't do anything - if you've edited the compose file, it will restart the container.

-TODO - what about port configurations?

 ## Resource limits

 You probably don't want Parity completely taking over your NAS box; it seems pretty happy to eat up however much memory you throw at it.
 You can limit the memory and CPU resources in the _Container Station_ GUI by clicking on the Parity container name (_my\_parity\_latest_ for me) and then on "Settings" in the top right.
-I've currently got the CPU set to 80% and memory limited to 1024MB.
+I've currently got the CPU set to 80% and memory limited to 2048MB.
+Until recently it ran fine with 1024MB, but has crashed a few times lately due to lack of memory, so I've thrown a bunch more at it.
 You don't have to restart the container (uncheck the box at the bottom), but it seems a good idea to do so if you are reducing the memory limit.

 You can check the actual memory used by the container from the command line.
 Do a `cd` to `/sys/fs/cgroup/memory/docker/` and then `ls`.
 You will see container IDs listed - only one if you're just running Parity.